FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/effectivecost.md

 # Effective Cost

-The Effective Cost represents a charge inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.
+The Effective Cost represents a cost inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.
 The amortized portion included should be proportional to the [Quantity In Pricing Unit](#quantityinpricingunit) and the time granularity of the data.
 This cost is denominated in the [Billing Currency](#billingcurrency).
 The Effective Cost is commonly utilized to track and analyze spending trends.

 This metric resolves two challenges that are faced by practitioners: